Azure-Samples/python-ms-sql-devcontainer/src/python-mssql/NOTES.md

 You can also easily use the [SQL Server extension](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) to connect to the database or any Azure databases from VS Code.

 Once the MS SQL Server container has port forwarding enabled, it will be accessible from the Host machine at `localhost:1433`.

+### Changing the sa password

+To change the `sa` user password, change the value in `.devcontainer/docker-compose.yml` and `.devcontainer/devcontainer.json`.

 ### Adding other services